ophelia1112/AI-for-Trading--Data-Acquisition-Storage/README.md

 # AI-for-Trading(Data-part)
-# This part is for data acquisition, storage and processing
+# This part is for data acquisition, storage and processing of my product